-- (4) Parents are asked to discuss subject choices carefully with their children and ensure that students understand that: - a) Electives are either 1 or 2 years in length and changes are not normally possible. - b) Students can only change their elective through an application to the relevant Deputy before the end of Week 3, Term 1, 2021 and this is only due to exceptional circumstances. - c) Subjects will be considered as part of the Stage 5 program.
+- Parents are asked to discuss subject choices carefully with their children and ensure that students understand that: - a) Electives are either 1 or 2 years in length and changes are not normally possible. - b) Students can only change their elective through an application to the relevant Deputy before the end of Week 3, Term 1, 2021 and this is only due to exceptional circumstances. - c) Subjects will be taken into account as part of the Stage 5 program.

-(5) COST:
+(6) COST:

-Some subjects being offered in 2021 and 2022 have costs associated with their enrolment.
+Some subjects being offered in 2022 and 2023 have costs associated with their enrolment.
 They have been highlighted on the selection sheet on the last page.